-Europe is a continent and is situated at the westernmost peninsula of Eurasia and is seperated from Asia with rivers and oceans.
+Europe is a continent and is situated at the westernmost peninsula of Eurasia and is separated from Asia with rivers and oceans.
 It is the world's second-smallest continent by surface area.
 Between the 16th and 20th centuries, European nations controlled at various times the Americas, most of Africa, Oceania, and large portions of Asia.
-This gave Europe an important role in global affairs but this declined in the mid 20th century when the Cold war startet and United statesof America and the Soviet union became dominant world powers.
+This gave Europe an important role in global affairs, but this declined in the mid 20th century when the Cold war started and United statesof America and the Soviet Union became dominant world powers.

 The European union and Schengen area

 The European Union traces its history to European Coal and Steel Community (ECSC) and European Economic Community (EEC).
 It was first proposed as a way to prevent further war between France and Germany.
 ECSC was formally established by the Treaty of Paris in 1951 and it was signed by France, West Germany, Belgium, Luxembourg and the Netherlands.
 Between these states the ECSC would create a common market for coal and steel.
 The union have grown from its original 6 member states to 28 member states.
 EU policies aim to ensure the free movement of people, goods, services, and capital.
 A monetary union, the eurozone, was established in 1999 and is currently composed of 19 member states with Euro as the currency.
 With a combined population of over 500 million inhabitants, in 2010 the EU generated an estimated 26% of the global economy.